-The Public School Financial Transparency Act would require each local education provider in the state to create and maintain a searchable expenditure and revenue Web site database that includes detailed data of revenues and expenditures.
-It also would require each local education provider to maintain the data in a format that is easily accessible, searchable, and downloadable.
+The Public School Financial Transparency Act would require each local education provider in the state to create and maintain a searchable expenditure and revenue web site database that includes detailed data of revenues and expenditures.
+It would also require each local education provider to maintain the data in a format that is easily accessible, searchable and may be downloaded.